MikeG621/LfdReader/Readme.md

 - (MASK) Fixed the Height calculation
 - (MASK) Fixed the 00 processing and corner cases
 - (PANL) Fixed processing the FC Opcode to properly modify the ColorIndex
+- (MTRX) Enabled, though still don't know how to use most of the data.

 ### Additional Information